mitsuhiko/procspawn/README.md

 * `backtrace`: this feature is enabled by default.
 When in use then backtraces are captured with the `backtrace-rs` crate and serialized across process boundaries.
+* `pool`: enables the pool support.
 * `test-support`: when this feature is enabled procspawn can be used with rusttest.
 See [`enable_test_support!`](https://docs.rs/procspawn/latest/procspawn/macro.enable_test_support.html) for more information.

+### Platform Support

+Currently this crate only supports macOS and Linux because ipc-channel itself does not support Windows yet.

 License: MIT/Apache-2.0